Thirudan

 Thirudan is a 1969 Indian Tamil-language action film, directed by A. C. Tirulokchandar.
 The film stars Sivaji Ganesan, K. R. Vijaya, K. Balaji and Vijayalalitha.
 It is a remake of the Telugu film Adrushtavanthulu (1969), and was released on 10 October 1969.
 The film became a commercial success, running for over 100 days in theatres.

 In the film, a thief chooses retirement into married life.
 His former boss wants to press him back into service.

 Plot

-Raju, a thief turns over a new leaf, marries and lives an honest life.
-But his ex-boss is not too happy about the change and tries all means to get him back.
+Raju, a thief, turns over a new leaf, marries and lives an honest life.
+His ex-boss is not too happy about the change and tries everything to get him back.

 Production

 Thirudan, a remake of the Telugu film Adrushtavanthulu (1969), was directed by A. C. Tirulokchandar and produced by K. Balaji's Sujatha Cine Arts.
 Ganesan's home, Annai Illam, also features in the film.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.